What to Do With a Toddler Who Wants to Be Held All the Time

 Be responsive to your toddler’s feelings.
 Never shame them for clingy behavior.
 There are feelings and needs behind every behavior.
 Ignoring or shaming will have the opposite effect of what you want.
 Making your toddler feel more insecure.

-2. Build Independence
+2. Build Independence in a Clingy Toddler

 Praise your child when they do something independently.
 And give them chances to succeed.
 Have your child help you with household tasks where you can heap on the praise for their growing independence.

-Help your child master new skills like getting dressed, putting on their shoes, potty training, etc. Mastering new skills build confidence.
+Help your child master new skills like getting dressed, putting on their shoes, potty training, etc. Mastering new skills builds confidence.
 And praise is motivating.
 Much more motivating than shame ever will be.
 Let your child know how proud you are of what they accomplish.
 And be specific.

 I try to always praise my daughter when she walks places with me and doesn’t ask to be carried.
 Praise the behavior you want to see more of.

-3. Distract & Entertain
+3. Distract & Entertain Your Toddler When You Can’t Hold Them

 Building independence and being reassuring are all well and good for the long-term, but sometimes you need some short-term solutions to get you through the days, hours, and minutes with a toddler demanding to be held.